-- 39.-(1) The sender of any outgoing registered postal packet addressed to any country or place which is a party to the Universal Postal Union may obtain an advice of the delivery thereof to the addressee by payment of a fee of threepence, in addition to any postage or other sum chargeable or payable in respect thereof. - (2) The advice of delivery form may if the sender of the packet so requires be transmitted by air to, or from, or both to and from the country or place of address of the packet; and the sender shall if the Postmaster-General so directs pay a further fee of threepence for each transmission of the advice of delivery form by air.
+- 36.-(1) The sender of any outgoing registered postal packet addressed to any country or place which is a party to the Universal Postal Union may obtain an advice of the delivery thereof to the addressee by payment of the fee specified in item 2 in the Sixth Schedule hereto, in addition to any postage or other sum chargeable or payable in respect thereof. - (2) The advice of delivery form may if the sender of the packet so requires be transmitted by air to, or from, or both to and from, the country or place of address of the packet; and the sender shall if the Postmaster-General so directs pay the further fee specified in item 3 in the Sixth Schedule hereto for each transmission of the advice of delivery form by air.